MaimonLab/SiffPy/siffpy/README.md

 Code for graphical analysis of `.siff` file image data.
 This is where ROI extraction, interactive visualization, heatmap plotting, etc. takes place.

-## SiffUtils

-Code to assist the `SiffReader` object with interacting with `.siff` files (either shorthand to make code cleaner, or generic functions that might be passed into the `siffreadermodule` object).
-Contains information about FLIM parameters, registration methods, and a few simple math functions.

 ## SiffMath